Overcoming the COVID Darkness - August 8th, Hour 2

 Welcome to the revolution.

-New Sean Hannity Show.
+Sean Hannity, the new Sean Hannity Show.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

 This is a special edition of the Sean Hannity Show.

-Day number three, 59.
+Day number 359.

-You want to be a part of the program.
+In our two Sean Hannity Show, 800-941 Sean, our number, you want to be a part of the program.

-Uh the president took the anti-viral Paxlovid.
+The president took the antiviral Paxlovid.

 Been taken by a lot of people.

-You know, most people that I've talked to have had pretty good results with it, but about 20 some odd percent of the time, you have what's known as a rebound or rebound COVID, where you know you test negative and then four or five days later you test positive again.
+You know, most people that I've talked to have had pretty good results with it, but about 20-some-odd percent of the time, you have what's known as a rebound or rebound COVID, where, you know, you test negative and then four or five days later, you test positive again.

-Uh fairly uh more common than I think most people actually know.
+Fairly more common than I think most people actually know.

 You might remember.

-This was this was after the Delta variant, which was the first breakthrough variant.
+He said that, by the way, this was after the Delta variant, which was the first breakthrough variant.

-I wonder if you would recommend Locking down schools if you had to do it all over again.
+I wonder if you would recommend locking down schools if you had to do it all over again.

-You're you you're asking me questions.
+You're asking me questions.

 You're talking about the CDC is the public health agency that uses their epidemiologists and their science-based approach to make recommendations.